-Loma Linda University’s Mission Focused Learning Outcomes (MFLOs) are firmly rooted in its mission, vision, and values.
-Because Mission Focused Learning is LLU’s culture, this academic year the University is developing specialized assessment processes to ensure integration of these outcomes over time.
+Loma Linda University’s Mission-Focused Learning Outcomes (MFLOs) are firmly rooted in its mission, vision and values.
+Because Mission-Focused Learning is LLU’s culture, the University has developed specialized assessment processes to ensure integration of these outcomes over time.

 - *Wholeness: Students apply the University philosophy of wholeness into their personal and professional lives.

 - **Values: Students integrate LLU’s Christ-centered values in their personal and professional lives.